csu-hmc/opty/README.rst

 If you want to develop opty, create a conda environment with all of the dependencies installed::

+   $ cd /path/to/opty/
-   $ conda config --add channels conda-forge
+   $ conda env -create -f opty-dev-env.yml
-   $ conda create -n opty-dev python sympy numpy scipy cython ipopt cyipopt matplotlib pytables pydy pandas pytest setuptools sphinx sphinx-gallery numpydoc
-   $ source activate opty-dev
+   $ conda activate opty-dev

 Next download the opty source files and install with::

-   (opty-dev)$ cd /path/to/opty
-   (opty-dev)$ python setup.py develop
+   (opty-dev)$ python -m pip install --no-deps --no-build-isolation --editable .

 Usage
 =====